pmboutet/fr-template-build/README.md

       cci task assign_permission_sets
    - Validate if other project is missing cci tack check_sobjects_available
-   - How to control user-def.json?

-   TODO Evalute SF in French Data Load with snowflake: https://github.com/SFDO-Tooling/Snowfakery

    ## Run Automated Robot Script
    - Please make sure that you have ChromeDriver installed in your machine (Otherwise please install it from here https://sites.google.com/chromium.org/driver/?pli=1)